LuanRT/YouTube.js/README.md

   async function getVideoInfo(videoId: string) {
     const videoInfo = await yt.actions.execute('/player', {
-      // anything added here will be merged with the default payload and sent to InnerTube. videoId,
+      // You can add any additional payloads here, and they'll merge with the default payload sent to InnerTube. videoId,
-      client: 'YTMUSIC', // InnerTube client, can be ANDROID, YTMUSIC, YTMUSIC_ANDROID, WEB or TV_EMBEDDED
+      client: 'YTMUSIC', // InnerTube client options: ANDROID, YTMUSIC, YTMUSIC_ANDROID, WEB, or TV_EMBEDDED.
-      parse: true // tells YouTube.js to parse the response, this is not sent to InnerTube.
+      parse: true // tells YouTube.js to parse the response (not sent to InnerTube).
     });

     return videoInfo;